openpsi-project/ReaLHF/README.md

 This is done automatically by ReaL's customized search engine.

 ReaL can achieve substantially higher PPO training throughput than the state-of-the-art open-source systems.

-With the increased number of GPUs, we increase the model size from LLaMA 7B, LLaMA 13B, CodeLLaMA 34B, to the largest LLaMA 70B.
+(In the following figure, with the increased number of GPUs, we increase the model size from
+LLaMA 7B, LLaMA 13B, CodeLLaMA 34B, to the largest LLaMA 70B.)

 ![Throughput Comparison](docs/source/images/vws.svg)